 If you’re staying on a Sunday and you’ve decided to skip the hotel breakfast, head to the nearby farm gate markets on Bathurst Street where you can pick up locally grown fresh produce or some indulgent bakery treats, including cakes, muffins and doughnuts.

-But their indulgent chocolate treats were the piece de resistance – a winning formula for this chocolate lover!
+On top of all that, Mövenpick’s indulgent chocolate treats were the piece de resistance – a winning formula for this chocolate lover!